Auke-Dirk/x-IMU-CPP-API/README.md

    1. create a build directory inside "x-IMU-CPP-API"
    2. from this build directory run: cmake ..
    3. from this build directory run: make

+Windows:
+   1. use cmake gui and generate the source for you visual studio version

 Test Tool
 -----------